niharikasathya23/Project_explanation/README.md

 How did rollbacks work?
 We tagged all Docker images with git SHAs and kept previous successful versions in ECR.
 Rollback was as simple as re-deploying the prior image.
 Similarly, Terraform state allowed us to revert infrastructure.
+We used GitHub Actions because it integrates directly with GitHub, so it was great for automating code-level tasks — things like running tests on pull requests, building Docker images, tagging them with commit SHAs, and pushing to AWS ECR.

 4️⃣ Automation Scripts (Python / Bash)
 Can you give an example of a script?
-Sure — I wrote a Python script that queried unused EC2 volumes and EBS snapshots older than a threshold, then deleted them after confirmation.
+ I wrote a Python script that queried unused EC2 volumes and EBS snapshots older than a threshold, then deleted them after confirmation.
 This kept storage costs under control.
 Another Bash script rotated API keys and updated dependent services automatically.

 How did this reduce manual work?
 These scripts automated routine cleanup, key rotation, and service restarts, which would otherwise consume time and introduce risk if done manually.
 It also ensured we stayed compliant with best practices.